benders5e/benders5e/earthbender.md

 <div style="height:51em;">
 </div>

 ## Earthbending Forms
+Most forms require you to roll to attack, adding your bending attack bonus.
+You do *not* add a bonus to the damage caused by forms.

-Unless otherwise specified, anytime a target is required to make a saving throw, it makes it against your bending DC (see "Bending Attack").
+Unless otherwise specified, anytime a target is required to make a saving throw, it makes it against your bending DC.

+All bonuses are defined at the beginning of the class description (see "Bending Attack").

 #### Shelter
 *Cost: 1 chi*